We’ve all been there.

 Many clients are responsive to homework in the form of worksheets and activities.
 Fortunately, PositivePsychology.com has many such resources.

-Our Toolkit contains numerous tools aimed at promoting optimism, resilience, confidence, and other qualities that better enable individuals to find those often elusive silver linings.
+Our Positive Psychology Toolkit© contains numerous tools aimed at promoting optimism, resilience, confidence, and other qualities that better enable individuals to find those often elusive silver linings.

 By using this exercise, readers are better able to overcome future challenges.

-By following these steps, individuals will find themselves more resilient and confident in their ability to find benefits in the difficult situations they may encounter.
+By answering these questions, individuals will find themselves more equipped to deal with future challenges they may encounter.